-A copy of the week's handout may be downloaded here.
+This week's topic for discussion on June 20th is titled: "Zero-toleration."
+A copy of the handout may be downloaded here.

 Church School sessions begin in October and end in May.
 After a blessing, the children proceed into the chapel for Children's Chapel or the parish hall for a craft.
 They rejoin the service at the Peace.